 Linen is an age-old “workhorse” fabric that not only wicks moisture and manages heat, but is also incredibly strong so it lasts a very long time.
 A well-made linen garment will last for decades and the longer you wear it, the softer it becomes.
 The fibre structure is hollow and can wick heat and sweat away from your body quickly, so you stay dry and comfortable and wake up less often.
 A few drawbacks of linen are that it is not stretchy, it takes a while for high-quality linen to soften, and the upfront cost can be expensive.

 Like rayon and viscose, lyocell is a semi-synthetic, cellulose-based fabric.
 However, unlike rayon and viscose, lyocell is manufactured using fewer chemicals in a closed loop process.
-Further, the fabric processing itself keeps much of the cellulose-based product intact so that the wearer benefits from the cellulose base’s natural properties.
+Lyocell is the generic term for Tencel – a brand with which you may be more familiar.
+The fibre processing keeps much of the cellulose-based product intact so that the wearer benefits from the cellulose base’s natural properties.
 For example, bamboo rayon behaves like any other rayon, whereas bamboo lyocell responds to heat and moisture like bamboo would, actively managing heat and moisture to keep you dry.
 Some drawbacks to lyocell are that it is expensive, and it can be difficult to find sleepwear made from it, it tears and pills easily and doesn't last as long as hemp or linen.

 Hemp

 Hemp is similar in texture and properties to linen.
 It is very strong and, like linen, hemp-based garments can last for decades.
 If it is processed to be an all-natural product (and not a rayon-based product) it will retain all of its great heat and moisture managing properties.
 Because it is so strong, it’s best used when blended with other fibres such as cotton or lyocell which will make it soft and supple.
-We make our sleepwear out of hemp and cotton, and it has allowed many of our clients to sleep through the night again.
+In order for the garment to be effective as a blend, the hemp component should be the majority fibre.
+We make our sleepwear out of a knit or 55% hemp and 45% cotton, and it has allowed many of our clients to sleep through the night again.

-If you suffer from hot flashes at night, choosing the right sleepwear will actually help you sleep more comfortably and may even let you sleep through the night again.
+If you suffer from night sweats for any reason, choosing the right sleepwear will actually help you sleep more comfortably and may even let you sleep through the night again.
+If you're suffering from menopause-related night sweats, you can read all about how our sleepwear can help you sleep better.

 You might also like: